 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs so crews can demobilize on schedule without a second haul-out.
+The 30-yard bin handles larger tear-offs so you skip a second haul-out and keep crew demobilization moving fast.

 Asphalt Shingle Weight and Tonnage Planning